 Our chief executive officer, Arlen D. Nordhagen, co-founded SecurCare Self Storage, Inc. in 1988 to invest in and manage self storage properties.
 While growing SecurCare to over 150 self storage properties, Mr. Nordhagen recognized a market opportunity for a differentiated public self storage REIT that would leverage the benefits of national scale by integrating multiple experienced regional self storage operators with local operational focus and expertise.
-We believe that his vision, which is the foundation of the Company, aligns the interests of regional self storage operators with those of our shareholders by allowing the operators to participate alongside our shareholders in our financial performance and their contributed portfolios.
+We believe that his vision, which is the foundation of the Company, aligns the interests of our participating regional operators, or PROs, with those of our public shareholders by allowing our PROs to participate alongside our shareholders in our financial performance and the performance of our PROs' contributed portfolios.
+This structure offers our PROs an opportunity to serve as regional property managers for their contributed properties and directly participate in the potential upside of those properties while simultaneously diversifying their investment to include a broader portfolio of self storage properties.